 Call or email us using the contact details below, and give reflexology the opportunity to demonstrate the benefits it can have on your well being.

-Liz is fully insured with Balens and a member of the Association of Reflexologists (AOR) and the Complimentary and National Healthcare Council (CNHC)
+Liz is fully insured with Balens and a member of the Association of Reflexologists (AOR), Assoociation of Reproductive Reflexologists (ARR) and the Complimentary and National Healthcare Council (CNHC)

 Appointments – Call for availability